gabyballester/nextjs14-ecommerce-app-folder/README.md

 This project uses Tailwind CSS, custom themes, Shadcn components, and react-hot-toast for notifications.

+### Lucide-react

+A comprehensive icons library for React applications.

 ### Tailwind CSS and Custom Themes

 Tailwind CSS allows for rapid UI development with utility-first CSS.
 Custom themes ensure the application has a unique and consistent look and feel.